ralphje/destructify/docs/fields.rst

       The length given a context is obtained by calling ``FixedLengthField.get_length(value, context)``.

-   .. attribute:: FixedLengthField.strict

-      This boolean (defaults to :const:`True`) enables raising errors in the following cases:

-      * A :class:`StreamExhaustedError` when there are not sufficient bytes to completely fill the field while reading.
-      * A :class:`WriteError` when there are not sufficient bytes to fill the field while writing and :attr:`FixedLengthField.padding` is not set.
-      * A :class:`WriteError` when the field must be padded, but the bytes that are to be written do not align with :attr:`FixedLengthField.step`.
-      * A :class:`WriteError` when there are too many bytes to fit in the field while writing.

-      Disabling :attr:`FixedLengthField.strict` is not recommended, as this may cause inadvertent errors.

-   .. attribute:: FixedLengthField.padding

-      When set, this value is used to pad the bytes to fill the entire field while writing, and chop this off the value while reading.
-Padding is removed right to left.

-   .. attribute:: FixedLengthField.step

-      The step size to use while scanning the field to chop off the padding.

    When the class is initialized on a :class:`Structure`, and the length property is specified using a string, the default implementation of the :attr:`Field.override` on the named attribute of the :class:`Structure` is changed to match the length of the value in this :class:`Field`.